kpocza/LoWe/docs/x.md

 3. loweagent is not a generic application yet, so it is prepared to support some predefined applications, like mplayer or x.
 Please refer to loweagent.conf.

-4. Enter ```./loweagent x``` command in the first Bash to execute LoWeAgent in X mode.
+4. Enter ```./loweagent x``` command in the first Bash to execute LoWeAgent in X mode (it won't actually start X).
 It will do the following actions:

    1. Detect if any devices require coordination with LoWeExposer
    2. Check if all regular files that mimic the original /dev file exist
-   3. If not then creates them (as root) and checks for their existence again
+   3. If not then it creates them (as root) and checks for their existence again

    ![Creating devices](img/x/03_credevs.jpg "Creating devices")

-   4. It will start waiting for the X to start.
+   4. It will start waiting for the X to start

    5. The LoWeExposer will show the FrameBuffer window, moreover Keyboard and Mouse check will also take place.

+      ​

+   Next time you may start   ```./loweagent -o x.log x``` to forward log messages to x.log instead of stdout.

 5. In the second Bash window start ```X```  or ```xinit```: